-Black Power was a revolutionary movement that occurred in the 1960s and 1970s.
+Black Power began as revolutionary movement in the 1960s and 1970s.
 It emphasized racial pride, economic empowerment, and the creation of political and cultural institutions.
-During this era, there was a rise in the demand for black history courses, a greater embrace of African culture, and a spread of raw artistic expression displaying the realities of African Americans.
+During this era, there was a rise in the demand for Black history courses, a greater embrace of African culture, and a spread of raw artistic expression displaying the realities of African Americans.

-This subject guide highlights records of Federal agencies and collections that related to the Black Power movement of the 1960s and 1970s.
-The selected records contain information on various organizations, which include the Nation of Islam (NOI), Deacons for Defense and Justice, and the Black Panther Party for Self-Defense (BPP).
+This portal highlights records of Federal agencies and collections that related to the Black Power Movement of the 1960s and 1970s.
+The selected records contain information on various organizations, including the Nation of Islam (NOI), Deacons for Defense and Justice, and the Black Panther Party for Self-Defense (BPP).
 It also includes records on several individuals, including Malcolm X, Stokely Carmichael, Elaine Brown, Angela Davis, Fred Hampton, Amiri Baraka, and Shirley Chisholm.
-This subject guide is not meant to be exhaustive, but to provide guidance to researchers interested in the Black Power movement and its relation to the Federal government.
+This portal is not meant to be exhaustive, but to provide guidance to researchers interested in the Black Power Movement and its relation to the Federal government.

 The records in this guide were created by Federal agencies, therefore, the topics included had some sort of interaction with the United States Government.
 This subject guide includes textual and electronic records, photographs, moving images, audio recordings, and artifacts.
 Records can be found at the National Archives at College Park, as well as various presidential libraries and regional archives throughout the country.

 A Note on Restrictions and the Freedom of Information Act (FOIA)